-LEGISLATIVE # 120615A
+LEGISLATIVE # 120615B

-1 ORDINANCE NO. 120615 2 3 4 5 6 7 8 9 10 11 An ordinance of the City of Gainesville, Florida, amending the Zoning Map Atlas and rezoning to "Planned Development District" (PD) certain property known as "University Corners" generally located between West University Avenue on the South, Northwest 3 rd Avenue on the North, Northwest 13 th Street (US 441) on the East, and Northwest 14 th Street on the West, as more specifically described in this ordinance; adopting PD maps, a PD report, and development conditions; providing for enforcement; providing a severability clause; providing a repealing clause; and providing an effective date.
-12 WHEREAS, Planned Development District (PD) zoning is an entirely voluntary method 13 for landowners or developers to submit unique proposals that are not provided for or allowed in 14 the zoning districts otherwise established by the City of Gainesville Land Development Code; 15 and 16 WHEREAS, on May 23, 2005, the City Commission adopted Ordinance No. 040657, 17 which rezoned the subject property from Mixed use low intensity district (MU-1) and Residential 18 mixed use district (RMU) to Planned Development District (PD) and included certain PD maps, 19 a PD report, and land development regulations; on June 12, 2007, the City Commission adopted 20 Ordinance No. 060734, which amended Ordinance No. 040657 by adopting amended PD maps, a 21 PD report, and land development regulations; and accompanied by a new proposed Planned Development (PD); and provides that, with certain exceptions, an amendment to a previously approved Planned
+1 ORDINANCE NO. 120615 2 and the state of t 3 An ordinance of the City of Gainesville, Florida, amending the Zoning Map Atlas and rezoning to "Planned Development District" (PD) certain property 4 5 known as "University Corners" generally located between West University 5 6 Avenue on the South Northwest 3 rd Avenue on the North, Northwest 15 rd 7 Street (US 441) on the East, and Northwest 14 th Street on the West, as more 8 specifically described in this ordinance; adopting PD maps, a PD report, and 9 development conditions; providing for enforcement; providing a severability 10 clause; providing a repealing clause; and providing an effective date.
+11 12 WHEREAS, Planned Development District (PD) zoning is an entirely voluntary method 13 for landowners or developers to submit unique proposals that are not provided for or allowed in 14 the zoning districts otherwise established by the City of Gainesville Land Development Code; 15 and 16 WHEREAS, on May 23, 2005, the City Commission adopted Ordinance No. 040657, 17 which rezoned the subject property from Mixed use low intensity district (MU-1) and Residential 18 mixed use district (RMU) to Planned Development District (PD) and included certain PD maps, 19 a PD report, and land development regulations; on June 12, 2007, the City Commission adopted 20 Ordinance No. 060734, which amended Ordinance No. 040657 by adopting amended PD maps, a 21 PD report, and land development regulations; and 22 WHEREAS, Section 30-224(a) of the City of Gainesville Land Development Code 23 provides that, with certain exceptions, an amendment to a previously approved Planned accompanied by a new proposed Planned Development (PD); and